The Thinking Pod Innovations Ltd.

 Energy systems and power converters are becoming increasingly dynamic, making classic control techniques ineffective.
 Hence, we develop self-optimizing, adaptable systems that adjust operating setpoints on demand, using neural networks.
 This means greater efficiency, faster response times, and more reliable performance.
 We have put this technology to work in projects for VIDAR, OCTOPUS, IFX Matrix, and the National Grid ESO.

-EMI containment and control
+EMI Containment and Control

 Managing EMI is a critical part of any power converter design – especially as systems become faster, smaller and more integrated.
 At TTPi, we tackle EMI at the source; containing, directing and dissipating the high frequency energy before it has chance to exit the system.
 Our proprietary IP allows us to integrate EMI filtering with the converter during early design stages.
 This approach not only reduces EMI effectively, but also saves space and weight.
 It is particularly advantageous when dealing with either embedded power module designs, or high-speed devices such as GaN or SiC.